FLAME: A Model for Duration-Dependent Risk Accumulation in Episodic Temporal Exposures: Simulation study

 \subsection{Simulation Results}

-Figure~\ref{fig:sim-raf-30} shows the estimated RAFs for various sample sizes for linear, piecewise linear, logarithm, and sigmoid shapes.
-The event rate was set to $30$\% and $K=30$ cubic B-spline basis functions were used.
-In each panel, the red curve is the true function; black lines represent estimates from one-hundred simulated datasets.
+Figure~\ref{fig:sim-raf-50} displays the estimated RAFs across different sample sizes for linear, piecewise linear, logarithm, and sigmoid shapes.
+Results are shown for the event rate of $50\%$ and basis dimension $K=30$.
+In each panel, the red curve represents the true function, while the black curves correspond to estimates from simulated datasets.
+As expected, estimation accuracy improves with increasing sample size across all settings.
+Notably, linear and piecewise linear RAFs are well recovered even at smaller sample sizes, whereas logarithm and sigmoid shapes require larger sample sizes to accurately capture their features.

-The top row in Figure~\ref{fig:sim-raf-30} indicates that FLAME successfully recovers the linear shape at all sample sizes considered.
-The second and third rows indicate that the piecewise-linear and exponential RAFs are also well approximated and approximations are getting better with increased sample size.
-The fourth row indicates that the sigmoid RAF was the most difficult to estimate, though estimation does improve for very large sample sizes.

-We also examined how the sample size, $I$, and number of basis functions, $K$, affect RAF estimation.
-Table \ref{tab:sim-ise-er30} summarizes the mean ISE across $100$ simulation experiments for various simulation settings.
-The ISE decreases quickly as sample size increases.
-The differences in ISE is relatively small across different $K$ for a given shape and sample size $I$.
-Furthermore, as the sample size grows, the difference in ISE between different $K$ becomes smaller.
-Additional details, including computational time and results for event rates of $10$\% and $50$\% appear in the Supplementary Material Section \ref{supp-sec:additional-sim}.
+Table \ref{tab:sim-ise-cvg-width-er50} summarizes the ISE, mean pointwise 95\% confidence interval coverage, and average interval width across $1,000$ simulation replicates.
+Both ISE and interval width decrease quickly as sample size increases in all settings.
+Coverage approaches the nominal level of 0.95 for linear, piecewise linear, and sigmoid RAFs, while convergence is slower for the logarithmic case.
+Further investigation (Supplementary Materials Section S2.1) indicates that the slower convergence in coverage for the logarithmic RAF is mainly driven by a slight downward bias at shorter durations.
+This bias diminishes as sample size increases, although at a slower rate.
+Additional simulation results, including simulations at event rates of $10\%$ and $30\%$, varying basis dimensions $K$, and computational time, are provided in the Supplementary Materials.